Print this Page

 MiniDLNA (aka ReadyDLNA) is server software with the aim of being fully compliant with DLNA/UPnP-AV clients.
 It is developed by a NETGEAR employee for the ReadyNAS product line.
 Find out more about the Digital Living Network Alliance in this Wiki.

-There is also Mediatomb available for Arch Linux.
+There is also Mediatomb available for Linux.
 While this has more features like media transcoding, the development seems to have come to a halt so I decided to use MiniDLNA on my own servers.
 MiniDLNA is currently active developed and has enough features to support the latest DLNA capable devices.

 Installation.